 After the key is created, for each language you are going to see different plural forms:

 Custom languages can be very useful when you want to introduce support for a non-existing language (for example, Klingonese).
 Also it might be convenient when you are localizing a game, and certain phrases in the same language might be spoken by different characters.
 In this case you can create custom languages called, for example, English (male) and English (female).

 To create a custom language, click New language in the Languages dropdown:

 Search for “custom” in the dropdown:

-Lokalise provides 150 custom languages for you that you may tweak further.
+Lokalise provides 150 custom languages for you that you may tweak as needed.

-Now press on the newly added flag and choose Languages settings:
+Now press on the newly added language and choose Settings:

 Adjust language settings as needed.
 For example, you can use custom languages to create non-existent (fictional) languages:

 Finally, hit Save.
 Your new custom language will be available in the project editor.